-Few made-to-measure brands offer both services, which requires a certain dexterity and forethought.
-Meanwhile, Indochino has mastered the way both services have been integrated into the brand’s DNA and seamlessly work together.
+Few made-to-measure brands offer both physical and online options, which requires a certain dexterity and forethought.
+Yet, Indochino has mastered the way both services have been integrated into the brand’s DNA and seamlessly work together.

 Consequently, becoming an Indochino client offers you a multitude of complementary services that can be used interchangeably at your leisure.
 By bridging the gap between the convenience of digital life and traditional tailoring, Indochino is a brand that resonates with the modern man.